majkinetor/mm-docs/README.md

 # MM-DOCS

-This is a docker image that setups and runs documentation system designed for all types of project documentation.
+This is a docker image that setups and runs documentation system designed for all types of project documentation and can be used in cross-platform manner.

-The image is built upon:
+The image is built upon Alpine linux and:

 - [mkdocs](https://www.mkdocs.org/)<br>
 Documentation system based on python and markdown